hanna-xu/CRetinex/README.md

 # CRetinex
-Code for "CRetinex: A Progressive Color-shift Aware Retinex Model for Low-light Image Enhancement".
+Code for "CRetinex: A Progressive Color-shift Aware Retinex Model for Low-light Image Enhancement" (IJCV 2024).

 ## Introduction:
 This method can keep the color constancy of the low-light image (as can be seen from the enhancement results of the low-light images captured of the same scene).